BasicPrimitives/javascript/samples/AdviserAndAssistantItemTypes.md

 ## Adviser child nodes placement above parent's node children

-If the adviser node has its children, then control adds extra levels, so it places advisers children at rows above the parent's children.
-You can alter this layout schema with the `placeAdvisersAboveChildren` option.
+If the adviser node has children, then they can be placed side by side with parents children or above them.
+You can choose the adviser's children's placement with the `placeAdvisersAboveChildren` option.
 If you set it to false, control would place advisers and the parent's children at the same row of the diagram.
+See Cross -Branch alignment for more options.

 [JavaScript](javascript.controls/CasePlaceAdvisersAboveChildren.html)